AntonioNoack/RemsEngine/RemsEngine.md

 - support separate mice / keyboards for local multiplayer?
 - support controller + mouse/keyboard for one more local player
 - when we have no videos, we could ship without ffmpeg

+## Build

+The project can be built similar to the video studio, just the main class now is me.anno.engine.RemsEngine.